Chevrolet C/K (third generation): R/V-Series (1987–1991)

-For 1990, the R/V series was reduced in size for a second time, as the 2500-series -ton trucks were discontinued.
-1-ton crew-cab, bonus-cab pickups, and chassis cabs continued in production by Janesville, as the new GMT400 line had lacked a true crew cab since its introduction.
+For 1990, the R/V series was reduced in size for a second time, as the 2500-series crew-cab and 3500-series regular-cab chassis trucks were discontinued.
+Crew-cab models continued in production at Janesville, as the new GMT400 line had lacked a true crew cab since its introduction.
 Full-size SUVs continued to be produced by Flint.
-GM had sent the tooling for the two-door cab production to Mexico (where it was produced for local markets through 1991).
-Medium-duty C/K trucks were discontinued, replaced by the GMT530 architecture.
+Medium-duty C/K trucks were discontinued after 1990, replaced by the GMT530 architecture.

 After an 18-year production run, 1991 marked the final year for the "Rounded Line" truck series.
-After trailing the rest of the C/K series for nearly five years, one-ton crew cab pickups, the Suburban SUVs, and the K5 Blazer/V-Jimmy all adopted the GMT400 architecture.
+After trailing the rest of the C/K series for nearly five years, one-ton crew-cab trucks, the Suburban SUVs, and the K5 Blazer/V-Jimmy all adopted the GMT400 architecture.
 To end nameplate confusion with its compact SUVs, GMC renamed the Jimmy as the GMC Yukon for 1992, with the Chevrolet K5 Blazer becoming the Chevrolet Tahoe for 1995.